dominodatalab/domino-code-assist-docs/docs/install.md

          <img class="screenshot" src="../screenshots/requirements-location.png">

-Now create a new _Jupyter_ or _JupyterLab_ workspace with and the Low Code Assistant button will be available.
+Now create a new _Jupyter_ or _JupyterLab_ workspace with and the LCA button will be available.

 ## LCA in Compute Environment {#enable-lca-domino-compute-environment}